andypfau/sparameterviewer/README.md

 ### Missing Features

+- GUI: tell the user which file is used as "save for template".
 - GUI: find a way to present the large matrix in a bigger form, e.g. as a dialog.
 - GUI: find a way to assing color groups to files.
 - GUI: pre-defined fixed size for saved/copied plots.